Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \subsection{Solution Overview}

-Algorithm~\ref{alg:answer-query} presents our goal-driven query answering approach.
+Our approach is shown in Algorithm~\ref{alg:answer-query}.
 The algorithm takes as input a generalised SO dependency $\Sigma$ and a base instance $B$, and it outputs all facts of the form $\predQ(\vec a)$ such that ${\{ \Sigma \} \cup B \modelsEq \predQ(\vec a)}$.
-This is achieved by transforming $\Sigma$ into a logic program $P_7$ such that $P_7 \cup \EQ{P_7}$ preserves the query answers w.r.t.\ $B$.
-All steps apart from the one in line~\ref{alg:answer-query:relevance} are independent from $B$: they depend only on $\Sigma$ and the definition of $\predQ$ in it.
-Furthermore, while the transformation in line~\ref{alg:answer-query:relevance} can be optimised for a specific base instance, it can always be applied in a way that is independent from $B$.
+This is achieved by transforming $\Sigma$ into a logic program $P_7$ such that the query answers of ${P_7 \cup \EQ{P_7}}$ and $\Sigma$ on $B$ coincide.
+All steps apart from the one in line~\ref{alg:answer-query:relevance} are independent of $B$: they depend only on $\Sigma$ and the definition of $\predQ$ within $\Sigma$.
+Furthermore, while the transformation in line~\ref{alg:answer-query:relevance} can be optimised for a specific base instance, it can always be applied in a way that is independent of $B$.
 To analyse equality inferences, several steps of our transformation treat equality as an ordinary predicate.
-However, equality predicate is treated in the resulting program as `true' equality (modulo some details that we discuss shortly), so the chase computation can use the equality step as in Section~\ref{sec:preliminaries} and thus avoid the drawbacks outlined in Example~\ref{ex:run}.
-We next describe the various steps in more detail and provide forward-pointers to parts of Section~\ref{sec:answering} where the respective steps are discussed in depth.
+However, the equality predicate is treated in the resulting program as `true' equality (modulo certain details that we discuss shortly), so line~\ref{alg:answer-query:chase} can use the chase variant from Section~\ref{sec:so-dependencies:chase} that uses the equality step.
+In other words, our approach does not impose a performance penalty in the handling of equality.
+We next describe the various stages of our transformation and provide forward pointers to subsections where each is discussed in depth.

-First, the input second-order dependency $\Sigma$ is transformed to a set of generalised first-order dependencies $\Sigma_1$ by simply converting function variables into function symbols and removing all second-order quantifiers (line~\ref{alg:answer-query:fol}).
-We discuss in Section~\ref{sec:answering:second-order} why this transformation does not affect the query answers.